Bogotá Travel Guide

 • Hotel shuttle buses can be found on the first floor at exit 5

-• If you arrive in the evening, it may be faster to take a cab, as the shuttles often run irregularly then
+• If you arrive in the evening, it may be faster to take a taxi, as the shuttles often run irregularly (or not at all) in the evening

 Bus Transportation

 • Transmilenio, buses and minibuses can be found at exit 9.
 There is a free shuttle bus to Estacion de El Dorado, (outside the airport) where you can catch the Transmilenio.
-If you have a lot of luggage or are traveling late at night, the cab is a more convenient option.
+If you have a lot of luggage or are traveling late at night, the taxi is a safer and more convenient option.

 DEPARTURE FROM El Dorado Airport